 -

-The airport is 8 kilometres from the city, about a 15-minute drive on the V-11 motorway.
+The airport is 8 kilometres from the city, about a 15-minute drive on the A-3 and the V-11 motorway.

 -

 Metro lines 3 and 5 run between the airport and the city from the metro station on the ground floor of the regional flights terminal.
-The journey takes around 20 minutes.
+The journey takes approximately 20 minutes.

 -